 Don't automatically dismiss an entry because it seems to be the wrong county.
 If you want to know for sure before you spend your $5, ask (email).
 We will look up the entry to verify the county, and change the index if necessary.

-We cannot "fix" the name as it appears on the record.
-But we have the Alternate name field for "variations" and can put the name you know in that field if you provide some sort of proof, such as a record from Ancestry.com.
-If our fingers slipped while typing, we can fix that.
+We cannot "fix" the name as it appears on the original record.
+But we have the Alternate name field in the online index for "variations".
+We can put the name you believe is correct in that field if you provide some sort of proof, such as a record from Ancestry.com.
 Email us for more details or to suggest changes.

-The date comes from the record and cannot be changed.
-In some cases, it appears wrong because it is the date the newspaper was published, not the date the event happened.
-This is especially true for events that happened toward the end of the year as it may not appear in the newspaper until January of the next year.
+The date comes from the original record and cannot be changed.
+Newspaper dates are the date the paper was published, not the date the event happened.
+Events that happened toward the end of the year may not be documented in newspapers until January of the next year.

-If it is a typo, we can fix it; Email us.
+If it is a typo, email us to fix it.

 That column is intended to let you know if the record or newspaper article includes a portrait.
 It does not refer to stand-alone portraits that we may have.
 The newest naturalization record pictured on the right is an example of a record with a portrait included.

 One warning with newspaper photos: the newspapers are all on microfilm, which does not produce a very clear image.
-We have a nice microfilm scanner, but the original microfilming job greatly affects what kind of image we can provide.
+We have nice microfilm scanners, but the original microfilming job greatly affects what kind of image we can provide.